 How to run an effective personal branding campaign.

-When you think about it, the American flag – or any national flag, for that matter – serves a symbol.
-It’s one of the many components that make up a country’s identity.
-As professionals, we also use many symbols to express our professional identity, better known as our personal brand.
+As professionals, we use many symbols to express our professional identity, better known as our personal brand.
 The most successful professionals carefully manage their brand across many different channels throughout their careers.

 Whether you’re new to the workforce or a seasoned professional, take time to monitor and manage your personal brand to increase your career success.
 Here’s a check list to help you accomplish just that.